This PBS NewsHour Weekend video explains the essence of the Ig Nobel Prizes.

 "The Stinker", the official mascot of the Ig Nobel Prizes.

 The Ig Nobel Prizes honor achievements that make people LAUGH, and then THINK.
 The prizes are intended to celebrate the unusual, honor the imaginative — and spur people's interest in science, medicine, and technology.

-CEREMONY: The 26th First Annual Ig Nobel Prize ceremony will happen on Thursday, September 22, 2016, at Sanders Theatre, Harvard University, Cambridge, Massachusetts, USA.
-Tickets will go on sale in July.
+CEREMONY: The 27th First Annual Ig Nobel Prize ceremony will happen on Thursday, September 14, 2017, at Sanders Theatre, Harvard University, Cambridge, Massachusetts, USA.

 LATEST NEWS: For recent bits of Ig Nobel news, see the Ig Nobel portion of our blog.